Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Introduction

+Large language models (LLMs) have demonstrated remarkable performance across diverse generation tasks, with scaling model and data size being the predominant way to reliably enhance their capabilities \citep{kaplan2020scalinglawsneurallanguage,geminiteam2024gemini15unlockingmultimodal,openai2024gpt4technicalreport}.
+However, such scaling incurs ever-increasing computational and economic costs, and there is growing evidence that scaling training compute yields diminishing returns~\citep{hernandez2022scalinglawsinterpretabilitylearning,muennighoff2025scalingdataconstrainedlanguagemodels}, prompting the need for efficient alternatives.

+\textit{Test-time scaling} \citep{snell2024scalingllmtesttimecompute,muennighoff2025s1simpletesttimescaling,zhang2025surveytesttimescalinglarge} has emerged as a promising direction, which focuses on scaling inference-time rather than training time compute.
+Various test-time scaling methods, such as best-of-$n$ sampling~\citep{gao2022scalinglawsrewardmodel,mroueh2024informationtheoreticguaranteespolicy,beirami2025theoreticalguaranteesbestofnalignment} and soft best-of-$n$ sampling~\citep{verdun2025softbestofnsamplingmodel}, have been proposed, all of which achieve improved downstream performance through increasing inference FLOPs.
+However, users can have constraints on inference compute and latency, and test-time scaling can quickly become prohibitively expensive.
+This has led to the development of latency-efficient test-time scaling methods such as speculative decoding~\citep{leviathan2023fastinferencetransformersspeculative,sun2025blockverificationacceleratesspeculative}, where a small draft model $\pi_S$ accelerates inference from a larger target model $\pi_B$.\footnote{We will interchangeably call $\pi_S$ the \textit{draft} or \textit{small} model, and $\pi_B$ the \textit{base} or \textit{target} model.}

+Moreover, the goal is oftentimes not only to achieve better downstream performance, but to do so in a way that maximizes the rewards of a given reward function $r(x,y)$ quantifying the quality of a response $y$ given a prompt $x$.
+Several frameworks for aligning model outputs to a reward model have been proposed, both for training as well as at test-time~\citep{Yang_2021,ouyang2022traininglanguagemodelsfollow,touvron2023llama2openfoundation,mudgal2024controlleddecodinglanguagemodels,huang2025bestofnbestthemcoverage}.
+Recent work on reward-guided speculative decoding (RSD)~\citep{rsd} combines model alignment with speculative decoding from a draft model, though it lacks theoretical guarantees on distributional fidelity.

-\textbf{Contributions.} In this paper, we introduce a novel algorithm, \textit{Guided Speculative Inference} (GSI), which combines speculative decoding, soft best-of-$n$ sampling, and rejection sampling.
-Importantly, by \textit{tilting} (i.e., adjusting) the rewards according to the loglikelihoods under both $\pi_B$ and $\pi_S$, GSI provably approximates the optimal reward-regularized policy under $\pi_B$ (Section \ref{sec:gsi}), namely
+\textbf{Contributions.} In this paper, we introduce a novel test-time algorithm, \textit{Guided Speculative Inference} (GSI), which leverages samples from a draft model $\pi_S$ to (approximately) sample from the base distribution $\pi_B$ aligned to a reward model $r$, namely the tilted distribution (Section~\ref{sec:gsi}):

+Importantly, by \textit{tilting} (i.e., adjusting) the rewards $r$ according to the log-likelihoods under both $\pi_B$ and $\pi_S$ (Figure~\ref{fig:workflow}), GSI provably approximates this tilted distribution, making it the first speculative test-time scaling method with distributional guarantees to the optimal tilted distribution, to the best of our knowledge.
+We summarize our contributions as follows:
-We evaluate GSI on several reasoning benchmarks and show that it outperforms both reward-guided speculative decoding \citep{rsd} and soft best-of-$n$ sampling (Section \ref{sec:experiments}).